mchung/heroku-buildpack-wordpress/README.markdown

 * `php-fpm.conf` - PHP-FPM configuration
 * `php.ini` - PHP configuration

 Feel free to hack on these files.
-For example, if you want to remove the PHP-FPM status page at `/status.html`, delete the directive from `nginx.conf.erb`.
+For example, to remove the PHP-FPM status page at `/status.html`, delete the directive from `nginx.conf.erb`.

-You can also add and deploy your favorite themes and plugins to the `setup/wp-content` directory.
+Themes and plugins can also be added and deployed to the `setup/wp-content` directory.

 ## Usage